 He was too tired to feel ashamed over crying himself to sleep, but once he had, he slept well and didn’t wake until Analiese came to get him up for the morning milking.

-Late that night, as Nick slept soundly in his new surroundings, as Brian, AJ, and Howie settled in at their new hotel, and as Kevin lay comatose in his hospital room, Gianna sat on the couch, wide awake, in her apartment.
+Late that night, as Nick slept soundly in his new surroundings, as Brian, AJ, and Howie stayed in their new hotel, and as Kevin lay comatose in his hospital room, Gianna sat on the couch, wide awake, in her apartment.
 The TV was on low; David Bowie was performing on Saturday Night Live, but Gianna tuned it out, her mind faraway with worry.

 In one of the apartment’s two bedrooms, her daughter Luci was tucked into bed, a teddy bear under her arm and a teenybopper magazine pinup of Nick Carter on the wall above her head.
 In the other, her boyfriend Joey was pacing, his phone to his ear.
-Gianna couldn’t see him; the door was shut, but she could hear his footsteps shuffling behind it, his muffled voice leaking through it.
+Gianna couldn’t see him; the door was shut, but she could hear his footsteps shuffling behind it, his muffled words leaking through it.
 Something had upset him.
 He’d seemed edgy all day, ever since that morning.